latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Call 703-777-0353 to learn more about the housing and eviction prevention program, or another option for information on government grants for rental expenses is the Department of Family Services.
-They may issue loans though to low income families to assist them with any rental expenses.
-More on Northern Virginia Family Services Eviction Prevention in Loudoun.
+Call 703-777-0353 to learn more about program, or another option for information on government grants for rental expenses is the Department of Family Services.
+The main address is 102 Heritage Way NE, Leesburg, VA 20176.

 There is also emergency rental as well as security deposit help from non-profits in the county.
 There may be money issued from churches, Loudoun County charities, and non-profit organizations among others.
 Qualified families, including single moms or senior citizens, are often beneficiaries to financial help.
 Read Loudoun County rent and housing assistance programs.

 Salvation Army of Loudoun County Virginia offers several services.
 Among them include the Washington Area Fuel Fund utility bill assistance program, which runs from January - May unless funds are depleted earlier.
-The charity can also offer emergency financial assistance and grants for rent, for utilities such as water and electric bills, home heating, and prescription medications.
+The charity can also offer emergency financial assistance for paying rent, money for for utilities such as water and electric bills, car repair funds and prescription medications.

-Sterling, Link, Inc. – If you are referred by a social worker, then you may be able to qualify for emergency grants and cash assistance.
+Sterling, Link, Inc. – If you are referred by a social worker, then you may be able to qualify for emergency grant money and cash assistance.
 There is also a food pantry in Ashburn and other resources available.
 Anyone seeking financial aid needs a referral from a social worker.
-P. O. Box 443, Sterling, VA 20167, call (703)437-1776, or read LINK assistance programs.
+The main location is Sterling, VA 20167, call (703)437-1776, or read LINK assistance programs.

-Loudoun Volunteers of America - They offer some non-financial aid, as noted below.
-This non-profit also operates housing centers in the region, with a focus on homeless and eviction prevention.
-Read more on Rhelp from Volunteers of America in Virginia Chesapeake area.
+Loudoun County Volunteers of America - They offer some non-financial aid, as noted below.
+This non-profit also operates income based transitional housing centers in the region, with a focus on homeless and eviction prevention.
+A major focus of VOA is on helping veterans as well as senior citizens in the area.
+Read more on help from Volunteers of America in Virginia Chesapeake area.

-Trinity Episcopal Church – This charity serves residents of Middleburg, Purcellville, and Aldie only.
-It can offer limited amounts of financial aid, with a focus on housing, rent, medical, and utilities.
-9108 John Mosby Hwy, Upperville, Virginia 20185, call (540)592-3343
+Trinity Episcopal Church – This charity serves residents of Middleburg, Purcellville, and Aldie VA only.
+It can offer limited amounts of emergency financial help, with a focus on housing, rent, medical, and utilities.
+The location is 9108 John Mosby Hwy, Upperville, Virginia 20185, call (540)592-3343.

 Loudoun Interfaith Relief runs one of the main pantries in the area.
 The low income, homeless, and poor from Leesburg Virginia and nearby towns can avail themselves of the center.
 Clients can also tend to get information on emergency shelters and transitional housing that may be available.
 Learn more on Loudoun County assistance programs.